What are Energy Analytics?

 What is the Energy Cube?

 The Energy Cube is a three dimensional map of the following information:

 - Energy and Power by date, time and location

 - Production or distribution volume by date, time and location

-Data acquisition and management of energy usage, production information and tariff rate parameters are combined for analysis by HelioPower’s patent-pending PredictEnergy™ software analytics engine.
-The resultant Energy Cube shows a vivid profile of the principal drivers to the total cost of energy, and sets up an evaluation of hypothetical energy reduction scenarios that are iterated for best results.
+Data acquisition and management of energy usage, production information and tariff rate parameters are combined for analysis by the PredictEnergy® analytics engine.
+The energy cube shows a vivid profile of the principal drivers to the total cost of energy, setting up an evaluation of hypothetical energy reduction scenarios that are iterated for best results.
 Typical energy reduction scenarios might include process modifications, on-site generation, tariff rate changes, large-load management, recommissioning and others.
-Energy analytics breakthroughs occur when determining the “difference that makes a difference.”
+Energy analytics breakthroughs occur when determining the “difference that makes a difference".
 In other words, energy analytics can help determine which scenario to work on first based upon the biggest impact.

 Energy Analytics Example

 Recall that essential pieces of information needed to reduce energy bills are your facility's sources and uses of energy and power.
 This also includes your multi-level business metrics (KPIs) and utility tariffs that apply.
 Helio Energy Solutions has deployed PredictEnergy® at manufacturing plants, logistics centers, and water-wastewater facilities with quantified savings that reduced total operational energy costs by more than 20%.
 PredictEnergy® not only forecasts project savings and verify results, but identifies additional savings in facility operations, tariff rates and technology opportunities.
 Facilities reduce costs beyond using standard energy efficiency and load reduction techniques.